frussif/saveloc/README.md

   - **Teleport** → teleport to your current saveloc
   - **Previous / Next** → cycle through saved slots and teleport

+### Keybind (Hold/Release)
+- `+sm_teleport`
+  Teleports you to your current saveloc and **freezes** you in place until you let go of the key it is bound to.
+  For example, bind mouse4 to "+sm_teleport", when you hold mouse4, it will teleport and freeze until you let go of the bind.

 - `sm_saveloc`
   Saves your current location into the next available slot.
   If you already have 500 slots, the oldest one is removed.